 - What is the ideal age for kids on a sabbatical charter?

 - Can we bring our pet?

-- Are there any limitations of where I can take a sabbatical yacht?
+- Are there any limitations of where I can charter?

-- Can we join the ARC (Atlantic Rally for Cruisers), crossing the Atlantic to the Caribbean?
+- Can we join the ARC (Atlantic Rally for Cruisers)?

 What are the costs of a sabbatical yacht charter?

-For durations of less than five months, we recommend going outside the high season when marinas, anchorages and attractions are less crowded and we can offer better availability and pricing.
+The typical duration for most long-term yacht charters is around two-nine months and often matches the sailing season in the area.
+For durations of less than five months, we recommend going outside the high season when marinas, anchorages and attractions are less crowded and you can make the most of better availability and lower pricing.

-- Charter a similar boat for a week or two and learn your strengths and weaknesses.
-We will count some of the charter cost towards a sabbatical charter.
-For more information, contact us
+- Charter a similar boat for a week or two and learn your strengths and weaknesses

 - Sail as often as you can and it’s better to practice on a small, light boat as it gives you more direct feedback